 aka - the young bloods

 In January of 2004, Spike Mendelsohn began his education at the Culinary Institute of America and went on to work for Chef Gerard Boyer at his famous Restaurant Les Crayeres in France.
-While working at the Michelin starred restaurant Mai House in New York City, Chef Spike took to a national stage when he became a contestant on Bravo's Top Chef: Chicago and soon became one of ths series' biggest breakout stars.
+While working at the Michelin-starred restaurant Mai House in New York City, Chef Spike took to a national stage when he became a contestant on Bravo's Top Chef: Chicago and soon became one of ths series' biggest breakout stars.
 He has since been asked to be a part of Bravo's "Top Chef All-Stars” and has also appeared on "Life After Top Chef.”
 He was enlisted to take part in Food Network's "Next Iron Chef: All-Stars” and the upcoming "Next Iron Chef: Redemption."
-His full time passion remains his restaurants.
-He opened his first Good Stuff Eatery in Washington D.C., to rave reviews.
-He opened its second location in Crystal City, VA and the third in the Georgetown neighborhood.
-Next door to the original Good Stuff Eatery location is Spike's second concept called We, The Pizza.
-Most recently, in Summer 2013, Spike opened a steak frites restaurant, Béarnaise in Washington DC's Capitol Hill.
+His full-time passion remains his restaurants.
+He opened his first Good Stuff Eatery in Washington DC, to rave reviews.
+He opened its second location in Crystal City, VA and the third in Georgetown.
+Next to the original Good Stuff Eatery location is Spike's second concept called We, The Pizza.
+In Summer 2013, Spike opened a steak frites restaurant, Béarnaise in Washington DC's Capitol Hill.
 His first cookbook "The Good Stuff Cookbook” features American comfort food classics and favorites that are perfect for the home cook.

 In January of 2011, chef and owner Erik Bruner-Yang opened the acclaimed Toki Underground in Washington, D.C.
 In the first years of its opening, Toki Underground has been nationally and locally recognized for its creative menu featuring hybrid Taiwanese style ramen, authentic Taiwanese dumplings, and Asian-themed cocktails.
 As the winner of the 2012 DC “Restaurant of the Year” and 2011 “So Hot Right Now” Eater Awards, Toki Underground continues to receive rave reviews from top media outlets including the The Washington Post, Washington City Paper, and the Cooking Channel’s “Unique Eats.”
 Bruner-Yang is expanding his H Street footprint with Maketto, a communal marketplace and lifestyle brand combining retail, restaurant and café.

 Marjorie Meek-Bradley became Executive Chef at Ripple in March 2013.
 She brings fresh creativity and broad experience to Ripple.
 A California native, Meek-Bradley was raised eating locally sourced, sustainable food and that is how she has always cooked.
 Meek-Bradley has served a variety of cuisines in many top-rated restaurants and her impressive restaurant pedigree includes having worked for renowned chef, Thomas Keller, at Per Se in NYC and Bouchon in Yountville, CA, a One Michelin Star restaurant.
 She served as chef de cuisine under Top Chef finalist, Mike Isabella at Washington, DC’s Graffito, and as sous chef for internationally renowned chef, Jose Andres at his acclaimed DC restaurant, Zaytinya.
 Meek-Bradley also worked at Washington Square in Philadelphia for James Beard award-winning chef, Marcus Samuelsson.
 Meek-Bradley was a nominee for Rising Culinary Star of the Year by Restaurant Association Metropolitan Washington for the 2013 RAMMY Awards.
 In her role as Executive Chef at Ripple, Meek-Bradley sources her seasonal ingredients from local farms and changes her gourmet menu daily to foster sustainability.
 She plans to continue feeding Washington D.C. with her stellar cuisine and to transform Ripple into a globally renowned dining destination.
 Meek-Bradley graduated from The Restaurant School at Walnut Hill College.